 - Combine chicken, Shaoxing wine, salt, and cornstarch in a medium-sized bowl.
 Mix well so the chicken is evenly coated with a thin slurry.

-- Heat 1 tablespoon oil in a large nonstick skillet over medium-high heat until hot.
+- Heat 1 tablespoon of oil in a large nonstick skillet over medium-high heat until hot.
 Spread the chicken with minimal overlapping.
 Let cook until the bottom side is light golden, 1 minute or so.
 Turn to the other side and cook until light golden.
 Stir a few times until all surfaces turn white.
 Transfer the chicken to a big plate.

 - Add the remaining 1 tablespoon oil, garlic, ginger, and green onion.
 Stir a few times to release the fragrance.